matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-expiring-membership.md

-# MSC3007: Forced insertion and expiring memberships
+# MSC3007: Forced member insertion, expiring memberships and room blocking by self-banning

 This proposal is going to change the auth rules to allow for users to forcibly add other users into public or knockable rooms if they have a newly proposed power to `insert_member`.
 In addition,